State Capital Act 2022

 Law on State Capital (Undang-Undang Ibu Kota Negara/UU IKN) is an omnibus law to relocate capital of Indonesia from Jakarta to Nusantara at East Kalimantan as new capital of Indonesia.
-The omnibus bill of the law was passed into law on 18 January 2022. and finally commenced on 15 February 2022.
+The omnibus bill of the law was passed into law on 18 January 2022, and finally commenced on 15 February 2022.

-Unusual in law making history of Indonesia, the law become the fastest law made in Indonesia after being law only 111 days after the bill introduced, with only 42 days processed at People's Representative Council and only 16 hours marathon discussion between the People's Representative Council and Indonesian government prior the passing into law for to be passed.
+Unusual in the law-making history of Indonesia, the law become the fastest law made in Indonesia after being law only 111 days after the bill was introduced, with only 42 days processed at People's Representative Council and only 16 hours marathon discussion between the People's Representative Council and the Indonesian government before being passed.

 History

 Interest on capital relocation by Joko Widodo administration had been revived since 2017.
 On 23 August 2019, Jokowi submitted Presidential Letter No. R-34/Pres/08/2019.
 The Letter enclosed with 2 enclosures: (1) Presidential Study Report on Capital Relocation, and (2) Request on DPR Support for Capital Relocation.
 On 26 August 2019, Jokowi announced that the new capital would be partly in the Penajam North Paser Regency and partly in the Kutai Kartanegara Regency, both in East Kalimantan.
 The National Development Planning Ministry announced that the move would cost an estimated Rp 466 trillion (US$32.7 billion) and that the government intended to cover 19% of the cost, the remainder coming mainly from public-private partnerships and direct investment by both state-owned enterprises and the private sector.

 Circa January 2020, a draft of the bill leaked to public.
 The draft, dated 14 January 2020, consisted of 10 chapters and 39 sections.
 The draft of the bill showed that 6 laws will be amended by time of the law enacted.

 On 29 September 2021, Joko Widodo sent Presidential Letter No. R-44/Pres/09/2021 contained 2 enclosures: Bill on State Capital and Academic Draft on State Capital Relocation drafted by Ministry of National Development Planning.
 In the official draft of the bill, the bill consisted of 9 chapters and 34 sections.
 The provisional chapter of the bill showed that 3 acts (Law No. 25/1956, Law No. 47/1999, and Law No. 7/2002) will be amended and 1 act (Law No. 29/2007) will be repealed after the enactment of the law if certain conditions met.

 On 18 January 2022, the bill passed into law.
 The law was passed unusually fast.

 On 19 January 2022, the final draft of the law somehow obtained by media and released to the public.
 The final draft of the law consisted of 11 chapters and 44 sections.

-The law is commenced on 15 February 2022.
+The law commenced on 15 February 2022.